Federal court revives lawsuit against Nirvana over 1991 'Nevermind' naked baby album cover

 “The question whether the ‘Nevermind’ album cover meets the definition of child pornography is not at issue in this appeal,” the court wrote, according to the New York Times.

-A lawyer for Nirvana members didn’t immediately reply to an email seeking comment Thursday evening.
-However, attorney Bert Deixler issued a statement to Billboard magazine calling the ruling a “procedural setback.”
+In an email to The Associated Press, Nirvana attorney Bert Deixler called the ruling a “procedural setback.”

-“We will defend this meritless case with vigor and expect to prevail,” he said.
+“We will defend this meritless case with vigor and expect to prevail,” he wrote.

 The Associated Press does not typically name people who say they have been victims of sexual abuse unless they come forward publicly, as Elden has.